The online Business section of The Buffalo News has some very interesting tools - but they are a little hard to find.

 The next button, "Markets," takes you to a real-time page on the stock market.

 But the one I like to use is the last botton, called "Tools."
 Here you create a password (it's free), and then you can set up a portfolio that is tracked in real time.
 You can put stocks and funds you really own, or set up a fantasy portfolio.
 I set up a fantasy portfolio with $1,000 a few weeks ago.
 I 'bought' Ford, GE, Toyota, Verizon and Yahoo.
-Today, I'm up 91 cents.
-(So much for my stock picking ability.)
+Today, I'm up about $28.

 It's fun, and it sharpens your focus on what's happening in the market.